IdkReally3/Chill-Guy-Clicker/README.md

 2 - (OPTIONAL) Move the ZIP File to a new folder, just for easier storage

-3 - Unzip The ZIP File and open the folder that was extracted
+3 - Open (Double Click) The ZIP File which should Open a Reading View

 4 - Double click the HTML File, and Kaboom!

 5 - Now Enjoy Your Game Chill Guys

-# Version 1.05 Patch Notes:
+# Version 1.07 Patch Notes:

+- Fixed MAJOR Bugs!

-- Added Music Toggles
+- Added More Songs

+  - Radio Martini (Sped Up)

+  - The Builder

-  - Added Achievements!
+- Added More Achievements

-  - Tweaked Button Speeds, and Text Display
+- Re-organised Code, ready for V1.08

-  - Added New Items to Buy!
+- Added The Iceberg Upgrade

-      - Sweet Pie

-      - Old Radio

-      - Tropical Smoothie

-      - Chill Coconut

-    - Fixed Display Bugs

 # Install Link